AceVinicius/SP1-Emulator/README.md

 ```console
 $ bash run.sh
 ```
-Additional assemblies can be usad adding in 'assemblies' folder, and changing the file name in 'run.sh'.
+Additional assemblies can be used adding in 'assemblies' folder, and changing the file name in 'run.sh'.